Aalgolab/aalfons/README.md

 ### Display Variants

-As mentioned earlier, certain characters are offered in dictation-like variants.
+As mentioned earlier, certain characters are offered in mono-spaced variants.
 This allows, for example, the correct alignment of columns for _b_-adic numbers as well as decimal numbers.
 This applies equally to the representation of hexadecimal numbers, bit patterns, and the embedding of Base-64 and similarly encoded data, which require the entire ASCII character set.

 ### Encoding Variants